 That’s the question underpinning an experiment my company recently did in conjunction with Zakary Tormala, a marketing professor at the Stanford Graduate School of Business and an expert in persuasion.

-Testing The Effect Of Contrast
+Testing The Contrast Principle

 Here’s how we set it up.
 We instructed two groups of participants to imagine they’d had their current smartphones for about a year and were reading some information about a new smartphone option.
 Prior to viewing the information, they were informed that they would receive some information about the new smartphone’s features and benefits, which would begin on the next screen.

 What the participants didn’t know is that, prior to the study, they were randomly assigned to two different presentation conditions.
 Each condition varied two aspects of the information: the presence and location of information describing problems and issues with their current phones.